Nebukam/PCGExtendedToolkit/_sources/doc-clusters/clusters-partition-vertices.md

 *This node has no specific properties.*

-> Contrary to other edge & graph processors, this node does **not** produce a sanitized result.
+> Contrary to other edge & cluster processors, this node does **not** produce a sanitized result.
 > *If the input is unsanitized, you may have unexpected results.*
 {: .warning }